Peri7at/dog-breed-photo-finder/README.md

-# dogs
+# Dog breed photo finder

-This is the starter code for a [Node.js](https://nodejs.org/en/about/) server using the [Koa web framework](https://koajs.com/).
-There a web page in `/public` which should be served to the user.
+This is a web application, where you can enter a name of a dog breed and display dog images of that certain breed, developed in [Node.js](https://nodejs.org/en/about/) using the [Koa web framework](https://koajs.com/) for backend, [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [Bootstrap](https://getbootstrap.com) for frontend, and Dog API service for data.

 ## Getting started